 Yet, induction may in fact cause babies to become stuck due to the strong and relentless contractions preventing them from being able to slowly ease through the pelvis.

 #5: Problems With The Pelvis

-Many care providers believe that babies get stuck because the woman’s pelvis is the wrong shape or isn’t big enough.
+Many care providers believe babies get stuck because the woman’s pelvis is the wrong shape or isn’t big enough.

 While most women have the most ‘desirable’ pelvis shape (gynecoid) for birth, some women have pelvises that may have less room in certain parts (anthropoid, android, platypelloid).